ingig/code-narrator/docs/src/documentation/plugins/builders/UserDefined/UserDefinedBuilderHelper.ts.md

 public extractPathFromContent(input: string): string | null
 ```

-This method takes an input string and returns the extracted path from the content using a regular expression.
-If no path is found, it returns `null`.
+This method takes an input string and returns the extracted path from the content if it exists, otherwise, it returns null.

 #### loadArgs